-- On Casual Friday swap your blue denim for an undyed denim jacket.
-The denim fabric is the same insulation-wise unless your denim jacket is an iconic trucker jacket, i.e. with teddy faux fur lining and collar.
-A blazer in powder also looks preppy.
+- On Casual Friday, swap your blue denim for an undyed denim jacket.
+While the denim fabric is the same insulation-wise, unless your denim jacket is an iconic trucker jacket with teddy faux fur lining and collar, the lack of color makes a statement.
+A blazer in powder also creates a preppy style look.

 - Try a snow leopard or zebra prints or a polka dot sweater or dress with long sleeves.

 - Hounds tooth or herring bone are great weaves that traditionally feature the color after Labor Day.